betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 It works best if leadership of the practice can regularly rotate to various members of the team.
 That said, no team member should be *required* to lead an IM.
-It's best if team members are encouraged (perhaps even by offering them assistance in preparing an IM) to consider leading one, but leadership should otherwise be on a voluntary basis.
+It's best if team members are encouraged (perhaps even by offering them assistance in preparing an IM) to consider leading one, but leadership should otherwise be voluntary.

 It may be helpful, early on, to exercise some oversight by checking in with prospective IM leaders and ensuring their chosen topic and plans for sharing fit within scope and time constraints.
 Once the team gains some experience, oversight may become unnecessary.
 To help avoid repeats, it is worth maintaining a catalog of topics already shared as well as potential ideas for future inclusive minute topics.
-This can be useful for maintaining lists of both IM topics already shared as well as ideas for future topics.

 #### Dealing with conflict